will-xujun/will-xujun.github.io/src/index.md

 There are interesting topics I hope to work on in the near future: 1) A categorical semantics for statistical inference 2) Coalgebraic semantics for games involving probability?

-Some other interesting topics I cannot hope to work on in the near future: 1) Inner model theory 2) Homotopy type theory
+Some other interesting topics I CANNOT hope to work on in the near future: 1) Inner model theory 2) Homotopy type theory 3) Higher category theory 4) Knot theory

 # Publications